If you ask me, this is prime box set watching season.

 probably definitely one of the best pieces of ensemble drama television of the last 20 years.
 If you’re not completely devoted to Coach Taylor within 2 episodes, I’ll eat my own feet.
 Or something.

 This thoughtful, beautifully shot drama is the story of a Texas football coach and his team.
 It’s about family, poverty, loyalty and dreaming big.
 You’ll love it.
+Simply put it’s the best box set on Sky by about 50 miles.
+Or at least the length of a football field.

 Black Books and Phone Shop